Kirkwood-Dirac quasiprobability approach to the statistics of incompatible observables

+that in turn corresponds to the condition of joint measurability of $A(0)$ and $B(t)$.
+For completeness, it is worth mentioning that Proposition~1 of Ref.~\cite{busch2014colloquium} is based on Theorem 1.3.1 in Ludwig's book~\cite{LudwigBook1983}, where a result with same implications is stated for generic observables with possibly continuous spectrum on infinite-dimensional space, and it is also explicitly proven in Lemma 1 of~\cite{PhysRevA.79.052119}.

-We now show that the validity of Eq.~(\ref{app:eq:joint_meas}) entails that $p_{if}(\rho)$ is a probability distribution linear in $\rho$ and with correct marginals.
-From Eq.~(\ref{app:eq:joint_meas}), in accordance with the Proposition~1 of Ref.~\cite{busch2014colloquium}, one can state that the joint distribution $p_{if}(\rho)$ --returned by a sequential quantum measurement scheme-- is provided by the following relations:
+{We now move on to prove the other implication of the theorem, i.e., that if $[\Pi_{i}(0),\mathcal{E}_{t}^{\dagger}(\Xi_f(t))]=0$ $\forall i,f,t$, then} $p_{if}(\rho)$ is a probability distribution linear in $\rho$ and with correct marginals.
+From Eq.~(\ref{app:eq:joint_meas}), in accordance with the Proposition~1 of Ref.~\cite{busch2014colloquium}, one can state that the joint distribution $p_{if}(\rho)$ -- returned by a sequential quantum measurement scheme -- is provided by the following relations: